 Regular physical activity is an important part of a healthy lifestyle.
-Not only is exercise good for your muscles and bones, but it is also an essential part of keeping your brain healthy too.
+Exercise is not only good for your muscles and bones but also an essential part of keeping your brain healthy.

-Over time, people who are physically active tend to have less cognitive decline than their sedentary counterparts.
+Over time, physically active people tend to have less cognitive decline than their sedentary counterparts.

-However, physical activity does not just improve brain health in older adults – it benefits the brains of younger people too.
+However, physical activity does not just improve brain health in older adults – it also benefits the brains of younger people.
 Here we will look at some of the effects physical exercise has on the brain throughout its lifespan.

-Physical activity causes many physiological changes in the body, which contributes to improved mental function (e.g., the release of neurotrophins like BDNF).
+Physical activity causes many physiological changes in the body, contributing to improved mental function (e.g., the release of neurotrophins like BDNF).

 But what about specific changes within the brain?
-With animal studies, researchers can examine these microscopic changes by looking at patterns of gene expression or by examining cell structures, but this is more difficult with human populations.
+With animal studies, researchers can examine these microscopic changes by looking at gene expression patterns or cell structures, but this is more difficult with human populations.

 So far, studies have indicated that regular exercise during young adulthood may be especially important for preventing cognitive decline as we age.

-Other studies show increased hippocampal connectivity and increased neurogenesis in exercising animals compared to sedentary animals.
+Other studies show increased hippocampal connectivity and neurogenesis in exercise animals compared to sedentary animals.

-More recent studies have shown that physical exercise can increase hippocampal volume, which is associated with improved memory function.
+More recent studies have shown that physical exercise can increase hippocampal volume and improve memory function.
 Exercise also increases the production of nerve growth factors (NGF) that are important for maintaining neuron health.
 These structural changes in the brain may account for some of the effects of exercise on cognition.

 Significant research has focused on how physical activity affects older adults, as there is a growing number of people over the age of 65, and cognitive decline becomes more common as we age.

-Research suggests that regular aerobic exercise seems to have a positive impact on cognition, memory, and mood in older adults.
+Research suggests that regular aerobic exercise seems to positively impact cognition, memory, and mood in older adults.

 Regular exercise can also improve symptoms of neurodegenerative disorders, such as Parkinson’s disease.
 For example, research shows that the neurotrophin BDNF is released during short bouts of exercise and may help to protect dopamine neurons from degeneration in Parkinson’s patients.

-Moreover, some research suggests that physical activity increases neurotransmitter levels which are involved in the reward and pleasure centers of the brain; this may be beneficial for Parkinson’s patients, who usually have decreased levels of these chemicals.
+Moreover, some research suggests that physical activity increases neurotransmitter levels involved in the brain’s reward and pleasure centres; this may be beneficial for Parkinson’s patients, who usually have decreased levels of these chemicals.

-For disorders such as autism and depression, however, there is no solid evidence to support the notion that exercise offers any cognitive benefits.
+However, there is no solid evidence for disorders such as autism and depression to support the notion that exercise offers any cognitive benefits.